 Pamela Clark has been a practicing nurse for 46 years, 38 of which have been in the specialty of infusion nursing.
 She has been employed in various settings including acute care, home infusion, oncology research, skilled nursing facility support, physician office-based infusion clinics, and outpatient infusion clinics.
 She has authored numerous online continuing education courses on infusion related topics including iron deficiency.
 In her current position in a community hospital outpatient infusion clinic, she provides many intravenous iron infusions, leading to an interest in the various etiologies of this condition and the safe administration of the various available parenteral iron preparations.

-Chellie DeVries has been involved in infection prevention and hospital epidemiology for more than 25 years, spanning community, university and federal health care facilities.
-She is particularly passionate about raising awareness around peripheral vascular access devices and devotes her time to education on this topic throughout the United States and internationally.
-She was a reviewer for the 2016 and 2021 INS Infusion Therapy Standards of Practice, is serving on the 2024 Standards of Practice Committee, and has authored several textbook chapters as well as numerous peer-reviewed journal articles.
-She is an adjunct research fellow with AVATAR and serves as the secretary for the Association for Vascular Access (AVA).
+Michelle DeVries has been involved in infection prevention and hospital epidemiology for 30 years, spanning community, university, and federal health care facilities as well as postacute care settings.
+She is passionate about raising awareness around vascular access device complications and devotes her time to education on this topic with an emphasis on data collection and analysis.
+She was a reviewer for the 2016 and 2021 INS Infusion Therapy Standards of Practice and is now serving on the committee as an author for the 2024 Standards.
+She is a senior adjunct research fellow with the Alliance for Vascular Access Teaching and Research (AVATAR), a past director-at-large with Vascular Access Certification Corporation (VACC), and the president of the Association for Vascular Access (AVA) for 2024.

 Chris Cavanaugh has been a RN for more than 25 years, and has experience in critical care, radiology, home care, long-term care, and industry.
 The focus of her career has been in vascular access and infusion therapy.
 She has also done legal nurse consulting and provided vascular access services and education as an entrepreneur.
 She has served on the national boards of directors for the Association for Radiologic and Imaging Nursing and the Association of Vascular Access Foundation.
 She is also the founder and a past president of the FLAVAN network and a past president for the Central Florida Infusion Nurses Society.
 She has presented at local and national meetings of INS, AVA, and APIC.
 She has also published articles in the Journal of Radiology Nursing, E-VAN, and IQ.
 This presentation is the result of research done during her MSN program.